Kolcha/DigitalClockNext/doc/extended_legacy_skin_format.md

-w=11.641                        ; desired image width, if not equal to actual, image is scaled h=38.052                        ; desired image height, if not equal to actual, image is scaled ax=13.807                       ; horizontal distance from this symbol to the next one, between (0,0) ay=95.971                       ; vertical distance from this symbol to the next one, between (0,0)
+w=11.641                        ; desired image width, if not equal to actual, image is scaled h=38.052                        ; desired image height, if not equal to actual, image is scaled ax=13.807                       ; horizontal distance from this symbol to the next one, between (0,0) ay=95.971                       ; vertical distance from this symbol to the previous one, between (0,0)
 ```

 The first 4 values describe glyph's geometry as it (alone) would be placed at (0,0). `ax` and `ay` are for layout, to help it to place glyphs correctly one after another.